cruxmundi/aesthetics/README.md

 # Aesthetics Relational Analysis Repository

-This repository contains code and data related to the aesthetics relational analysis project.
-The project focuses on exploring the relationships and connections between various aesthetic concepts, theories, and trends.
-By conducting a relational analysis, we aim to gain insights into the underlying structures and patterns in aesthetics.
+This repository contains code and data related to the CRUX MUNDI aesthetics relational analysis project.
+The project focuses on exploring the relationships between various aesthetic concepts, theories, and trends.
+By conducting a relational analysis, we aim to gain insights into the underlying patterns in aesthetics.

 ## Repository Structure